-The Joint Brief shall be accompanied by a Joint Appendix of Evidence (JAE)-i.e., a separate, tabbed appendix of all evidence in support of or opposition to the MSJ, including declarations, deposition excerpts, documents, photographs, etc. Physical evidence (e.g., video recordings) shall be lodged separately.
+The Joint Brief shall be accompanied by a Joint Appendix of Evidence (JAE) (e.g., a separate, tabbed appendix of all evidence in support of or opposition to the MSJ, including declarations, deposition excerpts, documents, photographs, etc.).
+Physical evidence (e.g., video recordings) shall be lodged separately.
 No evidence should be attached to a memorandum of points and authorities or included anywhere other than in the JAE.
 The JAE shall include a table of contents.
 The JAE shall be filed as a single, combined PDF; more than one PDF may be filed if file-size constraints preclude filing the JAE as a single PDF.
 In the event multiple PDFs are necessary to file the JAE, each file shall be titled by part and exhibit series (e.g., JAE Part 1, Exhibits 1-50).
 Each exhibit within the JAE must be bookmarked; the bookmark should include the exhibit number and a brief description of the exhibit (e.g., Ex.
 1 - Jones Depo.
 Excerpts).

-Declarations shall set out admissible facts without any argument, and evidence must be submitted either by stipulation or as exhibits to declarations sufficient to authenticate the proffered evidence and must not be attached to the Joint Brief.
+Declarations shall set out admissible facts without any argument, and evidence must be submitted either by stipulation or as exhibits to declarations sufficient to authenticate the proffered evidence, and must not be attached to the Joint Brief.
 No party shall submit evidence other than the specific evidence necessary to support or controvert a proposed statement of undisputed fact.
 Do not, for example, submit the entire deposition transcripts or an entire set of interrogatory responses when relying on only a portion of such documents.
+Documentary evidence for which there is no stipulation regarding authenticity must be accompanied by testimony, either by declaration or deposition transcript, of a witness who can establish authenticity.